 Land reuse in Group projects and re-use of excavated earth

-From the preliminary analyses to the design of works, the Hera Group identifies technical solutions aimed at reusing areas that have already been urbanized and/or preserving the natural context of the land subject to intervention, in line with the objectives of the UN Agenda for 2030.
+From the preliminary analyses to the design of works, the Hera Group identifies technical solutions aimed at reusing areas that have already been urbanized and/or preserving the natural context of the land subject to intervention, in line with the objectives of the UN’s 2030 Agenda.

 The following are among the main design criteria: